acikgozb/tcp-ip-journey/1-ping/README.md

 1 - It needs a source IP, which is `192.168.1.1`.
 2 - It needs a source MAC address, which is the host's MAC address.
 2 - It needs a destination IP, since it is a broadcast message, ARP puts the _broadcast address_ of the subnet, which is `192.168.1.255`.

+---

+PS: The broadcast address of a subnet is _the last available address of a subnet_, and it does not have to be 255.
+It depends on the subnet mask.

+---

 However, An ARP packet needs to travel through the physical path just as any other packet.
 We still do not have the MAC address for the destination though, so what is used for that?